 Freshman Advice for Having an Epic First Year at College

-Just like more than 20 million other Americans, you may be getting ready to head off to college or university.* And, like many of those students, you may be looking for some awesome freshman advice to help you begin the school year on solid footing.
+Just like roughly 20 million other Americans, you may be getting ready to head off to college or university.1 And, like many of those students, you may be looking for some awesome freshman advice to help you begin the school year on solid footing.
 After all, you don't want to just survive during your freshman year of college; you want to thrive.
 Well, why not get a good head start on that goal by checking out the 39 college freshman tips offered here?

 The beauty of freshman year is that you get to begin college with a clean slate.
 You're full of excitement and wonder because the next few years could make up some of the best memories of your life.
 And you'll likely discover amazing new things about yourself and realize that you're capable of accomplishing goals that you never thought possible.
 Whether it's becoming a creative artist, compassionate health care practitioner, adventurous NASA astronaut, powerful business mogul, or anything in between, the dream is yours for the making.